AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXPathBuilder/README.md

 CAEXPathBuilder Class
 =====================
-AutomationML 2.1 APIStatic class supporting the generation and analysis of CAEXPath's
+Static class supporting the generation and analysis of CAEXPath's

 Inheritance Hierarchy